brianzliu/recipes-nutritional-analysis/README.md

 - `minutes` (Quantitative): Recipes taking longer might be rated differently (e.g. "Sunday roasts" vs "quick snacks").
 We applied a `QuantileTransformer` to handle the heavy right skew of time data.
 - `n_ingredients` (Quantitative): Another proxy for complexity.
 Standardized.
 - `nutrition` features (fat, sugar, protein) (Quantitative): To capture the "health" aspect.
 Standardized.
+- `calories_per_minute`(Transformed): Calculated as `calories / (minutes + 1)`.
+This represents "energy density over time".
+It helps differentiate between high-calorie meals that take hours to cook (like a slow-roasted pork shoulder) versus high-calorie snacks that are quick (like a milkshake).
+- `complexity_density` (Transformed): Calculated as `n_steps / (minutes + 1)`.
+This represents "steps per minute".
+A high value indicates a very busy, intense cooking process (lots of steps in short time), whereas a low value might indicate a "set it and forget it" recipe (few steps over long time).

 **Algorithm Choice**: A **Random Forest** model was chosen because it can capture non-linear relationships and interactions between features (e.g., highly complex recipes might only be rated highly if they are also high in fat/sugar).